Office of Population Affairs

-The Office of Population Affairs (OPA) is part of the Office of Public Health and Science in the United States Department of Health and Human Services (HHS).
+The Office of Population Affairs (OPA) is part of the Office of the Assistant Secretary for Health in the United States Department of Health and Human Services (HHS).
 It is responsible for reproductive health topics, including adolescent pregnancy, family planning, and sterilization, as well as other population issues.

 Created by an Act of Congress in 1970, the Office of Population Affairs, under the direction of the Deputy Assistant Secretary of Population Affairs (DASPA), has three component offices responsible for the oversight of program functions: Office of Family Planning, Office of Adolescent Pregnancy Programs, and Office of Research and Evaluation.

 Office of Family Planning

 The Office of Family Planning oversees the Title X Family Planning Program, enacted in 1970 as Title X of the Public Health Service Act.
 It is the only federal grant program dedicated solely to providing individuals with comprehensive family planning and related preventive health services.
 The Title X program is designed to provide access to contraceptive services, supplies and information to all who want and need them.
 By law, priority is given to persons from low-income families.